 Customs and etiquette

-Although visitors to Hong Kong sometimes find the people who live there to be rude as they often neglect to say please and thank you, manners are actually an important part of the culture here.
-Speaking loudly and laughing in public is considered to be very rude here and visitors should avoid showing affection in public.
+Although visitors to Hong Kong sometimes find the people who live there to be impolite as they often neglect to say please and thank you.
+Actually, manners are an important part of the culture here.
+Speaking loudly and laughing in public is considered to be very rude and visitors should avoid showing affection in public.

 Hong Kong citizens generally prefer to avoid all forms of body contact in public and people dress conservatively, even when sightseeing and in hot weather.
 Tipping is not common practice in Hong Kong and tourists who try to pay over the odds in restaurants and shops are likely to offend.